jackrosenthal/kajiki/docs/text-templates.rst

 Functions and Imports
 ====================================

-FastPt provides for code reuse via the %def and %import directives.
+Kajiki provides for code reuse via the %def and %import directives.
 First, let's see %def in action in "simple_function.txt":

 .. code-block:: none